 9. The Legend of Zelda: A Link To The Past

 The Legend of Zelda: A Link To The Past is an impressive SNES title packed with unlimited delights and a brilliantly designed gameplay.
 It starts off as simple but builds up as you progress through the adventure.
 It’s a foundation setter for the Legend of Zelda series that paved the way for dozens of sequels.
-It’s simply gorgeous and is still widely played in 2017.
+It’s simply gorgeous and is still widely played.
 With the beautiful tunes, quests, and a deep story, it’s not shorter than a true marvel.
 As one of the most iconic and trendsetting titles, its one of the best SNES games you will ever play.

 10. Super Mario World

 Super Mario World is one of the most influential and iconic titles to ever release on SNES.
 To this day, this fantastic title is played worldwide on a massive scale.
 It ranks among best SNES games with fantastic graphical and visual representation.
 The gameplay offers plenty of depth and is absolutely expensive.
 If you want to have a Super Mario game that’s quintessential, Super Mario World is your answer.
 It actually perfected and redefined the Character of Mario for the new standards.
 As a combination of unbelievably addictive adventures, depth, plenty of room for the gameplay, and a beautiful story it’s a fun game to play.